twobitcircus/rpi-build-and-boot/README.md

 1. Type `vagrant ssh` to drop into a shell on your virtual machine.
 1. `ssh pi@10.0.0.101` and log in (the password is `raspberry`).
 Immediately log back out.
 We did this to add the host to the known_hosts file.
-1. From the vagrant shell, type `ansible-playbook --ask-pass -i "10.0.0.101," /vagrant/openframeworks-pi.yml` (the password is 'raspberry').  _Note: I may have gone overboard here.
-This does the same as running install_dependencies.sh on the Raspberry Pi from /opt/openframeworks/scripts/linux/linux_armv6l
+1. From the vagrant shell, type `ansible-playbook --ask-pass -i "10.0.0.101," /vagrant/openframeworks-pi.yml` (the password is 'raspberry').  *Note: I may have gone overboard here.
+This does the same as running install_dependencies.sh on the Raspberry Pi from /opt/openframeworks/scripts/linux/linux_armv6l.
+If you go this route, there's an http_proxy running at http://10.0.0.1:8888*
 1. Another cup of coffee.

 ## Test it out!